Mount Damavand Camps

 Damavand Camp on the way to Mount Damavand peak.
-In this post, we’ll give you a brief introduction to some Damavand camps, mountain huts, shelters and tenting places, along with their locations and basic safety descriptions for climbing Damavand from different routes to stay the night.
+In this post, we’ll give you a detailed introduction to Damavand camps, mountain huts, shelters and tenting places, along with their locations and basic safety descriptions for climbing Damavand from different routes to stay the night.

 Famous Damavand Camps

-– North-east route: Nandal Camp and Takht-e Feridon Camp.
+- North-East Route: Nandal local house and Takht-e Feridon Refuge.

-In addition to the camps mentioned above, there are numerous campgrounds, hostels, local homes, and mountain resorts close to Damavand that can be used for overnight lodging, accommodation, and acclimatization for trekking Damavand, including hotels and hostels in Abegarm Larijan and Emamzadeh Hashem, local homes in Polour, and local houses in Lasem …
+Although the shelters on Mount Damavand range in size and amenities, only few of them feature the most basic necessities like heating, kitchens, bathrooms, and sleeping beds.
+In addition to the camps mentioned above, there are numerous campgrounds, hostels, local homes, and mountain resorts close to Damavand that can be used for overnight lodging, accommodation, and acclimatization for trekking Damavand, including hotels and hostels in Abegarm Larijan SPA and Emamzadeh Hashem, local homes in Polour, and local houses in Lasem Village …

 Mount Damavand Camp